 I teach quilt making for adults.
 I just love teaching improvisational techniques to anyone who wants to listen.
 Take a simple concept and explore with no hinderance.
 This lack of limit is what my workshops are about.
 I encourage each student to find a simple idea and follow it through to their own conclusion.

 Here are the courses I teach.
 They are best done in two day or three day stints, but in a pinch I will teach a “mini” version in one day.
-In the one day version – you get the technique, but there is simply (usually) not enough time to make a composition of any size and stitch it together.
+In the one day version – you get the technique, but there is simply (usually) not enough time to finish a composition of any size and stitch it together.

 You can hire me to teach for your group.
 Contact me at email@example.com